bahrjd/Project03/README.md

 # Project03

-This project is part of the lunch exercies for class.
+This project is part of the lunch exercises for class.
 It reinforces skills taught during lectures and additional practice using GitHub operations.